JuliaStats/StatsModels.jl/docs/src/contrasts.md

     * The `x` in `x&y` is _non-redundant_: dropping it leaves `y`, which is not present anywhere else in the formula.

-Additionally, when constructing a `ModelFrame` from a `Formula` combined with a `DataFrame`, we check whether any categorical variables that occur in the formula are _non-redundant_ with other, lower-order terms.
-For instance, the term `x` in `y ~ 1 + x` is redundant with the intercept term `1`, but in `y ~ 0 + x` is non-redundant: using the default rank $k-1$ contrasts matrix will result in a non-fully-specified model.

-Any such non-redundant categorical terms need to be promoted to full-rank contrasts, with one indicator column per level.
+When constructing a `ModelFrame` from a `Formula`, each term is checked for non-redundant categorical variables.
+Any such non-redundant variables are "promoted" to full rank in that term by using [`FullDummyCoding`](@ref) instead of the contrasts used elsewhere for that variable.

 [^implicit-terms]: This includes implicit terms that result from promoting
     another categorical variable to full-rank.